 It’s been more than a year since Coca-Cola announced its global commitment to create a world without waste by recycling or collecting a bottle for every one sold by 2030.

 The commitment started with Coca-Cola examining the entire packaging lifecycle with a specific focus on how to make plastic reusable.
 The partnership included a gift of a Shruder, a plastic shredding machine created by the Plastic Collective.

-The Shruder allows Envision to create prosthetics at a much quicker pace but it also creates a better calibre of plastic that is finely shredded and extruded before being put through the 3D printing process.
+The Shruder allows Envision to create mobility aids at a much quicker pace but it also creates a better calibre of plastic that is finely shredded and extruded before being put through the 3D printing process.

-The prosthetic limbs are then sent to countries like India, Cambodia and Sierra Leone.
-Recipients will be able to use the prosthetic hands for simple tasks like holding a water bottle or balancing on a bike.
-In many cases, the devices will be used as an interim solution before recipients receive a medical-grade prosthetic.
+The artificial limbs are then sent to countries like India, Cambodia and Sierra Leone.
+Recipients will be able to use the artificial hands for simple tasks like holding a water bottle or balancing on a bike.
+In many cases, the devices will be used as an interim solution before recipients receive a medical-grade mobility aid.

 A shared mission